flodlan/Lab-Wiki/documents/MEG/meeg-analysis.md

 # M/EEG Analysis

 This section will provide you with information and resources to perform M/EEG analysis.
-We will mostly explain the different analysis commonly performed by lab members and the available software you can use for tme.
+We will mostly explain the different analysis commonly performed by lab members and the available software you can use for it.

 ## Software